muhammadhasanfahim/Data_Mining_LAB/README.md

 - Lab 02: This file also contains basic python pogramming
 - Lab 03: This file contains data manupulation techniques
 - Lab 04: This file contains data visualization techniques
+- Lab 05: This file contains implementation of Decision tree and KNN Classifier